soumilibhuniacs2002-hub/Diabetes-ML/README.md

 Basic Prediction System

 <p align="justify">
-A basic Machine Learning prediction system has already been implemented and tested in <b>Google Colab</b>.
-The prototype provides the fundamental code structure required for diabetes prediction and demonstrates the complete Machine Learning workflow from data preparation to model-based prediction.
+A basic Machine Learning prediction system has already been implemented and tested in <strong>Google Colab</strong>.
+The prototype provides the fundamental code structure required for the diabetes prediction workflow and demonstrates the process from dataset preparation and preprocessing to model training, evaluation, and prediction.
 </p>The current implementation includes:

 - Dataset loading
 - Data preprocessing
-- Handling of missing values
-- Feature preparation
+- Data preparation
 - Feature scaling
 - Train-test splitting
 - Multiple classification algorithms